openghg/openghg_inversions/README.md

   - Default value is `False`
   - If `True`, the "outer regions" of the (`EUROPE`) domain use basis regions specified by a file provided by the Met Office (from their "InTem" model), and the "inner region", which includes the UK, is fit using our basis algorithms.
   - This option is only available for the `EUROPE` domain currently.
+- `compute_min_error`: compute the minimum model error on the fly using the "residual error method"

 ##### Parameters for `inferpymc`